Student Management

 It is the student’s responsibility to deliver this notice.
 Non return of the signed slip does not negate the detention.
 Students without a signed slip will not be admitted.
 Non return of the signed slip will result in an extra detention or exclusion.

-The school retains the right to overrule the claims by some students that after school work or special commitments makes detentions impossible.
+The school retains the right to overrule the claims by some students.
+They may claim that after-school work or special commitments make detentions impossible.
 Other detentions are held at lunchtimes.
 Written notice to parents/carers is not given for these.

 Teachers may also require students to remain behind after school as a consequence of inappropriate behaviour.
 Similar arrangements regarding notifications to parents/carers apply.